yamogi/jcurse/README.md

 0.2
 -----

-* #18 Update peformance boost using parallel download
+* issue #18 Update peformance boost using parallel download
-* #26 Using apache httpclient library for accessing curse website.
+* issue #26 Using apache httpclient library for accessing curse website.
 Default Java framework is not reliabel regarding setting the "user agent".
-* #24: Other logging for adding
+* issue #24: Other logging for adding

 0.1
 -----